OsintOtter/phase-1-project/README.md

-# WhoAmI
+# Fishing Report
-WhoAmI is an application designed to give you the resources to populate a social media profile with entirely fake information.
-This program is useful for OSINT investigations as well as HUMINT.
+Fishing Report is an app designed to log your fishing trips, what you caught, what bait you used, and what the weather conditions were like when you caught that fish!
+This will help you to identify trends and pattersn for future use!.

 ## Installation
 ////////